How it works:

 Emotional Wellness is the first dimension.
 Here clients are guided to develop key qualities to re-envision their lives in a better light.
 This includes learning optimism, trust, self-confidence, and determination.
 Why?

 Because addiction is often a symptom of deeper unresolved emotional traumas.
-Through developing Emotional Wellness clients can escape self-destructive patterns and get help for un or mis-diagnosed psychological disorders.
+Through developing Emotional Wellness clients can escape self-destructive patterns and get treatment for un or mis-diagnosed psychological disorders.

 Environmental Wellness is where client’s learn how to positively interact with their environment.
 They do this through developing a proactive plan to accept and deal with things outside their control.